hasura/v3-cli-plugin-upgrade-from-v2/report/report.md

 # V2 to V3 Upgrade Report

-This report outlines the compatibility of your v2 project with Hasura V3.
+This report outlines the compatibility of your Hasura V2 project with Hasura V3.

 {{define "recur"}}
   {{if isMap .}}